chaudhary1337/chaudhary1337.github.io/TryHackMe/Overpass.md

 ===============================================================
 ```

-PS: you can run this with `--script=vuln`, and that works too.
-But, it took this amount of time:
-`Nmap done: 1 IP address (1 host up) scanned in 1216.13 seconds`.
-So maybe not a good idea.

-## 2. Foothold
+### 1.3 SQLI
 hmmm. admin look interesting.
 Using `/admin.html` gives us a login page.

-lets try an sql injection: `69 OR 1=1`
+lets try a basic sql injection: `69 OR 1=1`

 ...

 works!

-okay so name of the person is james and ... we have the ssh private key printed out lmao. lets try:
+okay so name of the person is james and ... we have the ssh private key printed out lmao.

+## 2. Foothold

+ lets try:

 `❯ ssh -i key james@BOX_IP`